More Than 1 Million Toyota, Lexus and Subaru Vehicles Recalled for Camera Issue. Is Your Vehicle Affected?

 How dealerships will address the recall

-Toyota and Lexus dealerships will update the vehicle software free of charge, which should resolve the glitch and restore proper function to the Panoramic View Monitor.
+Toyota and Lexus dealerships will update the vehicle software free, which should resolve the glitch and restore proper function to the Panoramic View Monitor.

 Notification letters to affected owners are expected to begin going out in December.
-If you suspect your vehicle may be included, you don’t need to wait.
+If you suspect your vehicle might be included, you don’t need to wait.

 Owners can: